 \subsection{Kontsevich's Proof}

 Witten's conjecture was proved by M.~Kontsevich~\cite{Kont}.
-Kontsevich's proof~\cite{Kont} of Witten's conjecture consisted of two parts.
+The proof of~\cite{Kont} consisted of two parts.
 The first part was to prove a combinatorial formula for the gravitational descendents.
 Let~$\CCCG_{g,n}$ be the set of isomorphism classes of trivalent ribbon graphs of genus~$g$ with~$n$ marked faces.
 Denote by~$V(G)$ the set of vertices of a graph $G\in \CCCG_{g,n}$.
 Introduce formal variables $\lambda_i$,~$i\in [n]$.
 For an edge $e\in E(G),$ let $\lambda(e):=\frac{1}{\lambda_i+\lambda_j},$ where~$i$ and~$j$ are the numbers of faces adjacent to~$e$.
-Then we have
+The following formula holds

 The second step of Kontsevich's proof was to translate the combinatorial formula into a matrix integral.
-Then, by using non-trivial analytical tools and the theory of the KdV hierarchy, he was able to prove that $F^c$ satisfies the KdV equations~\eqref{eq:KdV equations}.
+Then, by using non trivial analytical tools and the theory of the KdV hierarchy, he was able to prove that $F^c$ satisfies the KdV equations~\eqref{eq:KdV equations}.
 Other proofs for Witten's conjecture were given, see for example ~\cite{Mir,OP}.